 So you want to become an executive coach — but you’re getting overwhelmed with all the conflicting information about programs and certifications.

 Yes, there are dozens (if not hundreds) of executive coaching programs to choose from.
-But we’ve done the hard part of sifting through them to find the best executive coaching certifications to help you make your decision!
+But we’ve done the hard part of sifting through them to find the best executive coaching certification programs to help you make your decision!

 Do You Need an Executive Coach Certification?

-If you want to become an executive coach, one of the best ways to add credibility and authority is by getting an executive coaching certification.
+If you want to become an executive coach, getting an executive coaching certification is one of the best ways to add credibility and authority.

-But does that mean you absolutely need an executive coach certification to start a career or a business as an executive coach?
+But does that mean you need a certification to start a career or a business as an executive coach?
 No.

-What you’ll need before you can begin taking executive coaching clients will depend on your background!
+Before you can begin taking executive coaching clients, what you’ll need will depend on your background!

-If you don’t have any coaching skills — or have little to no experience working in a corporate or executive setting — you’ll struggle without a certification.
+You’ll struggle without a certification if you don’t have any coaching skills — or have little to no experience working in a corporate or executive setting.

-But if you’ve worked as a C-level executive for 10+ years and have coached junior employees throughout your career, you may have what it takes to start taking clients right away.
+But if you’ve worked as a C-level executive for 10+ years and have coached junior employees throughout your career, you may have what it takes to start taking clients immediately.

 With that said, even an experienced and skilled executive coach can benefit from getting certified.
 An official certification is more than just a credential you can add to your website or social media bio!

-Plus, being part of a coaching program before your certification can help you build your network.
+Plus, being part of a coaching program before you receive your certification can help you build your network.
 You never know when your new biz bestie could become the source for your next client!

 Types of Executive Coaching Certification Programs